MichaelCurrin/dev-resources/resources/containers/kubernetes.md

 ### Name origin

-Commonly stylized as "K8s".
+Kubernetes is commonly stylized as "K8s".

-Greek for "helmsman" or "pilot" or "governor".
+In Greek it means "helmsman" or "pilot" or "governor".

-And the etymological root of cybernetics.
+The word cybernetics has its root in "kubernetes".

 ### Logo origin